3 Hotel Re-opening COVID19 Recovery Strategies

 Organizing your database has probably been on the “to do” list.
 Now is the perfect time to clean out that database and make sure that the audience you will communicate to once the crisis has passed; is viable.
 Clean data will be the key to successfully reaching your desired targeted audience with the right offer.

-Leisure Offer Strategy
+Transient Offer Strategy

 - Develop offers for local and drive travel customers.
 Once the crisis begins to lift, people will want to move about and take a vacation close to home.
 Staycations are the perfect message to push to your audience that may not feel completely confident with long travel or be tight on funds.